 - Brain chemistry begins balancing out

-- Lungs start clearing mucus
+- Lungs and airways start clearing mucus

 - Circulation improves

-- Taste and smell start returning
+- Taste and smell begin to return

-Day 6–7: Cravings Get Quieter
+Day 6–7: Cravings Quiet Down

-- Headaches ease up
+- Headaches ease

 - Sleep stabilizes

-- Stress becomes easier to manage
+- Stress feels easier to manage

 - Breathing feels smoother